railwayapp/docs/src/docs/guides/private-networking.md

 By default, all projects have private networking enabled and services will get a new DNS name under the `railway.internal` domain.
 This DNS name will resolve to the internal IPv6 address of the services within a project.

-## Communicating over the private network
+## Communicating Over the Private Network

 To communicate over the private network, there are some specific things to know to be successful.